-We need more emphasis on fracture risk evaluation
+We need more emphasis on fracture risk evaluation by Bruce Ettinger, MD

 For the past 20 years, we have been fortunate to have bone densitometers that provide a reliable diagnostic test for osteoporosis--- the bone mineral density (BMD) test.
 This test has led to better identification of people at risk for fracture who can be treated effectively and, on the other hand, to better discriminate people whose risk of fracture is low and who needn’t worry.
 Recent studies confirm that BMD changes are relatively small among older women.
 The newspapers have interpreted these data in articles that suggest BMD testing is being repeated too often.